What’s an ‘essential service’? Not knowing could block access to key digital services during COVID

 Senior Director, Global Public Policy

-Erin Ennis has been Senior Director for Global Public Policy at Dell since July 2019.
+Erin Ennis is Senior Vice President Global Government Affairs & Public Policy.
 In that position, she leads the company’s international trade, privacy, and security policy work, as well as other issues.

 Ennis joined Dell after nearly three decades in Washington.
 As Senior Vice President of the US-China Business Council (USCBC) from 2005 to 2019, she directed USCBC’s government affairs and advocacy work for US companies and oversaw the organization’s business advisory services.
 She also led a coalition of other trade associations on issues of interest to companies doing business with China.
 Prior to joining USCBC, Ms. Ennis worked at Kissinger McLarty Associates, an international consulting firm headed by former Secretary of State Henry Kissinger and former White House Chief of Staff Thomas “Mack” McLarty.
 At Kissinger McLarty, Ms. Ennis was responsible for implementing strategies for international business clients on trade matters, primarily in Vietnam and Japan.